HXX97/GMT-KBQA/README.md

 This step can be ***skipped***, as we've provided the entity retrieval retuls in `data/CWQ/entity_retrieval/candidate_entities/CWQ_test[train,dev]_merged_cand_entities_elq_FACC1.json`.

-If you want to retrieve the candidate entities from scratch, take the following steps:
+If you want to retrieve the candidate entities from scratch, follow the steps below:

 1. Obtain the linking results from ELQ.
 Firstly you should deploy our tailored [ELQ]().
 Then run `python detect_and_link_entity.py --dataset CWQ --split test[train,dev] --linker elq` to get candidate entities linked by ELQ.
 The results will be saved as `data/CWQ/entity_retrieval/candidate_entities/CWQ_test[train,dev]_cand_entities_elq.json`.